 How does it work?

-Kinfo uses Plaid and Tradeit to link your broker account.
-Plaid and Tradeit are aggregation providers that sits between kinfo and broker and provides the necessary security infrastructure to connect to every broker in a secure manner.
+Kinfo has direct integration to a number of brokers and uses Plaid for non direct integrated brokers.
+Plaid is an aggregation provider that sits between kinfo and broker and provides the necessary security infrastructure to connect to every broker in a secure manner.

 - Kinfo NEVER see, store or have access to your real broker credentials